 How Often Should You Sterilize Dr Brown Bottles?

+brown’s baby bottles are different from traditional baby bottles in that they use an internal vent system.
 If your baby was born premature, has a weakened immune system, is under three months, or is otherwise health impaired, you may wish to sterilize your Dr. Brown bottles at least once daily.

 How Do You Use Dr Brown Bottles With Vents?